 The DPM may need to consult with other EEOC personnel (e.g., an employee's supervisor, Information Technology staff) or outside sources to obtain information necessary for making a determination about the request.
 The EEOC expects that all agency personnel will give a high priority to responding quickly to a DPM's request for information or assistance.

 A supervisor or office director who believes that an employee may no longer need a reasonable accommodation should contact the DPM.
 The DPM will decide if there is a reason to contact the employee to discuss whether s/he has a continuing need for reasonable accommodation.

 There are specific considerations in the interactive process when an employee needs, or may need, a reassignment.

-If the initial information provided by the health professional or volunteered by the requestor is insufficient to enable the DPM to determine whether the individual has a "disability" and/or that an accommodation is needed, the DPM will explain what additional information is needed.
-If necessary, the individual should then ask his/her health care provider or other appropriate professional to provide the missing information.
-The DPM may also give the individual a list of questions to give to the health care provider or other appropriate professional to answer.
-If sufficient medical information is not provided by the individual after several attempts, the DPM may ask the individual requesting accommodation to sign a limited release permitting the DPM to contact the provider for additional information.
-The DPM may have the medical information reviewed by a doctor of the agency’s choosing, at the agency’s expense.
+If the initial information provided by the health professional or volunteered by the requestor is insufficient for the DPM to determine whether the individual has a "disability" and/or that an accommodation is needed, the DPM will explain what additional information is needed and why.
+If necessary, the individual should then ask their health care provider or other appropriate professional to provide the missing information.
+The DPM also may give the individual a list of questions for the health care provider or other appropriate professional to answer.
+If sufficient medical information is not provided by the individual, the DPM may ask the requester to sign a limited release permitting the DPM to contact the provider for additional information.
+If an individual refuses to provide information requested by the DPM, that may result in a decision not to provide reasonable accommodation.